aravind-deva/Algorithms/README.md

 ## How to use them

-The classes have main() method with test data set.
-Execute them as Java Application in your preferred choice of IDE
+A few of the classes have main() method with test data set.
+Execute them as Java Application in your preferred choice of IDE.
+Other classes which do not have main() method, you need to add your own main method to invoke the solution.

 ## Contribute